 Similarly, chicken farmers have got good results with this feed.
 The birds are strong with firm muscles & meat thanks to the chitin in the BSF exoskeleton.
 The color of the egg yolk is deep orange & tougher to break.

 #2.
 Generating an Income Stream

 Black soldier flies also have a high economic value.
 In some countries, 1 kilo of BSF eggs can cost about $1,000–about $500/lb.
 To start a colony, you only need about 10 grams.

 Their larvae can be sold for a good amount.
 A box of some thousand larvae is priced at around $30 depending on the quality & size.
 The dead skins or bodies of BSF are also utilized to make nutritional fertilizer.
 This little creature has opened the doors for many people to build a good income source.

 Although fresh larvae may taste better for the pets, some people make the larvae into dried pellets.
 This works out well for longer shelf-life & easier shipping to far-away places.
-BSF has been a good income source for many farms & families.
+BSF then has been a good income source for many farms & families.

 #3.
 Manure Management